 Episode 3: “The Great Dime Chase!”
 9/23/17

-Starring: Scrooge McDuck, Louie Duck, Dewey Duck, Webbigail Vanderquack, Gyro Gearloose, Emily Quackfaster.
-Little Bulb, and Bradford Buzzard
+Starring: Scrooge McDuck, Louie Duck, Dewey Duck, Webby Vanderquack, Gyro Gearloose, Mrs. Quackfaster, and Lil Bulb

 Plot: When Scrooge decides to bring the kids to work, Louie manages to lose his Number One Dime.
 Meanwhile, Dewey and Webby investigate the whereabouts of Della Duck.